02 — The UI Challenge

 // fillValue = 0 would be transparent, showing party menu through the overlay

-That single field — fillValue — caused the gear list to be invisible on the first attempt.
-The list was there, responding to inputs, but rendering with transparent pixels.
-The party screen showed through as if the gear UI didn’t exist.
+That one field — fillValue — made the gear list invisible on the first attempt.
+The list was there, responding to input, but drawing with transparent pixels.
+The party screen showed through as if nothing existed above it.
+The hardware doesn’t ask questions.

 Full-Screen State Machines

-The other 6 UIs followed a consistent pattern that Claude and I eventually codified:
+The other 6 UIs followed a pattern that Claude and I codified through trial:

 static void Task_MyScreen(u8 taskId)